MY CHILD HAS ADHD

 It’s super-challenging to be the parent of a child with ADHD, especially if you or your child’s other parent also have ADHD.
 There are many excellent resources that you can read to learn more about ADHD.
 Here are some of the resources that we commonly recommend:

-essential skill: impulse control
+essential skill: impulse control and inhibition

 Impulse control is a skill that develops with brain growth and over time.
 Think about how impulse control is mastered in young children.
 When children are 2 to 3 years old, they do not have the skill of impulse control.
 Whatever might be interesting catches their eye.
 They focus their attention on that.
 If you ask them to do something boring, hard, or unfamiliar, it’s pretty likely that they won’t stay focused unless you are physically present to help them.